-B.7 Progress Report.
+B.5 Progress Report.
 For all Annual Plans following submission of the first Annual Plan, a PHA must include a brief statement of the PHA’s progress in meeting the mission and goals described in the 5-Year PHA Plan.
 (24 CFR §903.7(r)(1))

-B.8 Public and Resident Advisory Board (RAB) comments.
+B.6 Resident Advisory Board (RAB) comments.
 If the RAB provided comments to the annual plan, mark “yes,” submit the comments as an attachment to the Plan and describe the analysis of the comments and the PHA’s decision made on these recommendations.
 (24 CFR §903.13(c), 24 CFR §903.19)

-B.9 Certification by State of Local Officials.
+B.7 Certification by State of Local Officials.
 Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 (24 CFR §903.15).
 Note: A PHA may request to change its fiscal year to better coordinate its planning with planning done under the Consolidated Plan process by State or local officials as applicable.